Climbing the Atlas Mountains and Mount Toubkal

 The Atlas range extends 1,500km across the northwest corner of Africa, through Morocco, Algeria and Tunisia.
 The highest point in the range is Jebel Toubkal in Morocco, one of the most famous climbs in the Atlas Mountains.
 There are also a number of other peaks over 4000m high.
 The character of the peaks is very different in summer and winter with lots of snow and ice in the winter allowing winter climbing and mountaineering in the high Atlas Mountains.
 We offer trips in both seasons to this mountain and a combination of treks in the area with the summit.

-For more information regarding trekking and climbing in the Atlas Mountains, see the information below our trip.
+For more information regarding trekking the Atlas Mountains, see below.

 About Mount Toubkal